garyhlai/cortex-wiki/hello_world_tutorial.md

         currentInferResult = currentInferResult % 10;
     }
 ```

-And we're done!
-You can deploy this contract to the TestNet and then use it to recognize a handwritten digit now!

 Note: Notice we did not go over the _GenerateRandomInput()_ and _DigitRecognitionInfer()_ funcitons, because they are not essential.
 All you need to know is that _GenerateRandomInput()_ will randomly generate an input image and store it in the variable _input_data_ and _DigitRecognitionInfer()_ will call the AI model to recognize which digit is in that randomly generated input image.
 Not too useful, since most of the time we will be taking custom user input as opposed to randomly generated image, but you can use them to test whether your contract is working properly.